Utility industry expertise

 Utility rate studies

-Cost-of-Service Studies focus on determining the contribution margin associated with a utility’s services by service category.
+Cost-of-service studies determine the contribution margin associated with a utility’s services by service category.
 These studies provide information to policymakers to determine if rates should be adjusted to reflect their direct costs.

 Rate design studies